Star City in Monongalia County, West Virginia — The American South (Appalachia)

 July 25, 1963

 Location.
 39° 39.58′ N, 79° 59.457′ W. Marker is in Star City, West Virginia, in Monongalia County.
 Marker is at the intersection of Frontier Street and University Avenue, on the left when traveling north on Frontier Street.
+Located in Edith Barill Riverfront Park.
 Touch for map.
-Located in Edith Barill Riverfront Park.
 Marker is in this post office area: Morgantown WV 26505, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Star City Veterans Monument (here, next to this marker); Honor Roll Star City, W.Va. (a few steps from this marker); West Virginia University (approx. 1.1 miles away); Core Arboretum (approx. 1.1 miles away); Scotts Run/The First Shack (approx. 1˝ miles away); Scott’s Run Veterans Memorial (approx. 1˝ miles away); Seneca Glass Company (approx. 2 miles away); 201st Infantry/ Field Artillery (approx. 2 miles away).
+Star City Veterans Monument (here, next to this marker); Honor Roll Star City, W.Va. (a few steps from this marker); Indian Park - Burrows Cemetery (approx. 0.9 miles away); Veterans Memorial (approx. one mile away); West Virginia University (approx. 1.1 miles away); Core Arboretum (approx. 1.1 miles away); Town of Granville Honor Roll (approx. 1.2 miles away); Riverside Honor Roll (approx. 1˝ miles away).
 Touch for a list and map of all markers in Star City.

 Credits.
-This page was last revised on March 6, 2018.
-This page originally submitted on March 6, 2018, by Michael Herrick of Southbury, Connecticut.
-This page has been viewed 97 times since then and 3 times this year.
+This page was last revised on July 28, 2020.
+It was originally submitted on March 6, 2018, by Michael Herrick of Southbury, Connecticut.
+This page has been viewed 284 times since then and 80 times this year.
 Photos: 1, 2, 3. submitted on March 6, 2018, by Michael Herrick of Southbury, Connecticut.